anilpsori/tails_simulation/docs/index.md

-# SLiM forward-in-time simulation model (stabilizing selection on a polygenic trait)
+# SLiM forward-in-time simulation model of stabilizing selection

 This page documents the SLiM model used to generate the raw simulation data analyzed in the accompanying manuscript.